Wah-Sha-She Park: Closure threatened

 "The Osage people have made it clear that one of their priorities is to expand and improve water recreation on the reservation, including swimming, boating, camping and fishing.
 This one step enables the Osage Nation to begin realizing that goal."

-Chief Red Eagle of the Osage Nation signed a management agreement with the Corps of Engineers in May 2012, although the Osage legislative branch had previously voted down funding the take-over.
+Chief John Red Eagle of the Osage Nation signed a management agreement with the Corps of Engineers in May 2012, although the Osage legislative branch had previously voted down funding the take-over.
 The agreement extends through 2016, at which time the Osage Nation will reevaluate whether to extend it.

 A news report in 2013 indicated that the tribe had upgraded the park.
 It attracted 15,000 visitors in 2012 and the number in mid 2013 had surpassed that of the previous year.

 Unfortunately, revenues declined in 2014 to $24,000 from $50,000 in 2013.
 Operating expenses rose from $140,000 in 2014 to about $150,000 in 2015.
 Principal Chief Geoffrey Standing Bear notified the Corps of Engineers that the Osage Nation would terminate its lease for the park.